-If the accused follows the lack of commercial intention defence, they may still be liable to be convicted of an offence of possessing a precursor with an intention to manufacture a controlled drug, which carries a penalty of imprisonment for two years, or 400 penalty units, or both.
+If the accused follows the lack of commercial intention defence, they may still be liable to be convicted of an offence of possessing a precursor with an intention to manufacture a controlled drug, which carries a penalty of imprisonment for two years, or 400 pu, or both.

 Part 9.1 of the Criminal Code contains evidentiary presumptions in relation to the above offences in section 307.14.
 Where a Commonwealth law requires the import or export to be authorised but it isn’t, the person is taken to have imported or exported the substance with the intention of using some or all of the substance to manufacture a controlled drug and a belief that another intended to manufacture a controlled drug.
 However, these presumptions do not apply if the person proves on the balance of probabilities that they did not have that intention or belief.